vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vic_appliance.md

 </table>

    1. Hover your pointer over each hard disk and click the **Remove** button on the right-hand side of the row.
-   2. For each disk, optionally select the **Delete files from this datastore** checkbox.
+   2. For each disk, select the **Delete files from this datastore** checkbox.
    3. When you have marked the disks for removal, click **OK**.
-1. Go to the **Storage** view of the vSphere Client and navigate to the datastore and datastore folder that contain the backup disk files of the appliance.
+1. Go to the **Storage** view of the vSphere Client and navigate to the datastore and datastore folder that contain the backup disk files that you copied from the old appliance.
-1. Click **Upload Files** to upload the backup VMDK files that you  copied previously.
+1. Select the appropriate VDMK files and click **Copy to** to copy the backup VMDK files to the datastore folder of the new appliance.
-1. Attach the backup disk files to the appropriate nodes on the  appliance.
+1. Attach the backup VMDK files to the appropriate nodes on the new  appliance.

     <table>
   <tr>